FACTBOX-The Republican candidates running for U.S. president | Politics

 Christie has received about 1% support among Republicans in Reuters/Ipsos polls.
 DOUG BURGUM

-Burgum, 67, is serving his second term as North Dakota's governor after selling his software business to Microsoft Corp in 2001.
+Burgum 67, is serving his second term, as North Dakota's governor after selling his software business to Microsoft Corp in 2001.
 A proponent of low taxes and fewer regulations, he has sought to portray himself as a traditional conservative with a focus on the economy and national security.
 One of the least-known contenders, he gets close to zero support in polls.
 WILL HURD A former U.S. congressman, Hurd is a sharp Trump critic and moderate Republican who represented a southern Texas border district until he chose not to seek reelection in 2020.
 The 46-year-old is the second Black candidate in the Republican race, after Scott.
-(Writing by Susan Heavey)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)